 In her wonderfully personal way, JJ has done a great job of conveying to the reader her transition process and how it affected her professional life.
 It’s a ‘must-read’ for everyone in today’s ever-changing business world.

-Irwin Drucker, Program Director GLBT and International Programs,
+Irwin Drucker, former Program Director GLBT and International Programs,

 Supplier Diversity, IBM Global Procurement

 A great, compassionate… textbook for those who feel they are “out of the mainstream”, and wanting to know how to negotiate the road to freedom.